Category: Lent

 The story is quickly coming to its climax.
 Jesus’ claims of divinity are really starting to rile the Jews.
 They have placed their hope in Abraham and the prophets – great men to be sure – but seem to have forgotten about the promise of a Messiah, and so they totally miss the Christ who is standing right in front of them.
 It’s a sad situation, to be sure.
 But it is also quickly becoming dangerous for Jesus.
 These are the ones who will stir up the trouble at his trial and get them to release Barabbas, putting Jesus on the cross instead.

 And I feel like it’s necessary to make a quick aside here.
 We have heard and will hear many references to “the Jews” in John’s Gospel.
-This wording was used for centuries to make legitimate anti-Semitic comments and policies, blaming them for killing the Lord.
+This wording was used for centuries to make anti-Semitic comments and policies seem like they are legitimate, blaming the Jews for killing the Lord.
 But this is John’s Gospel, and Jesus is in full control.
 He knows what is in their hearts.
 The Jews may indeed want to take his life, but Jesus instead willingly lays it down.
 Because that was his mission; that is his mission – to give himself completely for our salvation, and the salvation of the whole world.
 And honestly, if we want to blame someone for sending Jesus to the cross, we know only too well that we don’t have to look any further than our own hearts.

 What we see in today’s Liturgy of the Word, ultimately, is that God made a promise to Abraham, and, in the person of Jesus Christ, kept that promise.
 Abraham was made a mighty nation, God’s promises have always been kept, and we have salvation in Christ.
 That’s our Good News today, and every day really.
 As we enter the somber days ahead, we have the joy of keeping the end of the story clearly in mind, that Resurrection that Abraham himself so longed to see.